leifos-gmbh/ILIAS/components/ILIAS/MyStaff/PRIVACY.md

 - **Profile Picture**
 - **Login**
-- All other **personal profile fields** of type 'Default', and set to 'Searchable' in the **User** profile administration.
+- All other **personal profile fields** of type 'Default' and set to 'Searchable' in the **User** profile administration.

-Further, a selection of account-specific actions is available, which exposes the accounts' **user ID**.
+Further, a selection of 'User Actions' is available, which exposes the accounts' **user ID**.

 ### Course Memberships